 For the EUR

-It’s a relatively quiet day ahead on the economic calendar.
-While there are no material stats due out of the Eurozone, the ECB and the EU Commission are in focus today.
+It’s another particularly quiet day ahead on the economic calendar.
+There are no material stats from the Eurozone to provide the EUR with direction.

 For the Pound

-It’s another quiet day ahead on the economic calendar.
-There are no material stats due out to provide the Pound with direction.
+It’s yet another particularly quiet day ahead on the economic calendar.
+There are no material stats due out of the UK to provide the Pound with direction.